chkware/chkware.github.io/docs/references/variables.md

 ### Variables

-Variables can be defined with `variables` section on a supported specification document.
+Variables can be defined with `variables` node on a supported specification document.

 ```yml
 version: default:http:0.7.2